sudoskys/StableDiffusionBook/docs/index.en.md

 While stable diffusion was initially geared towards real-world images, NAI introduced the generation of anime illustrations, which attracted public attention

+## Guide

+**Start here**

+Some terms and news contents are introduced.
+Any new developments will be updated to the news page.

+The requirements for getting started are listed and some basic programs are introduced.

+**Installation**

+Introduces the installation and operation of WebUi, as well as a guide to handling errors encountered while running.

+**Configuration**

+Explains about GPU and NAI Leak.

+It also explains how to configure the application, resolve errors in image generation, and introduces tips related to the use of the application itself.

+**Paint guide**

+Describes how to apply and practice the application, guides how to write parameters and how to get started using it.

+**Train Model**

+Introduces **how to use** and train a stylized model, as well as basic general knowledge and training methods.

+**References**

+This is a quick links page for quick reference, backing up all the useful links.

 ## Access Availability

 - Main address